Diverticulitis and diverticulosis – discharge

 I Would Like to Learn About:

 When You're in the Hospital

-If your diverticulitis was very bad, or a repeat of past swelling, you may need surgery.
+If your diverticulitis was very bad, or a repeat of a prior episode, you may need surgery.

 Your provider may also recommend that you have further tests to look at your colon (large intestine) such as colonoscopy.
 It is important to follow up with these tests.

 What to Expect at Home